 Example 2: Barrett is married to Jed and also has a 12-year-old daughter from a previous marriage.
 Barrett owns a house in joint tenancy with Jed, plus $200,000 worth of additional, separate property that would have passed under a will if Barrett had made one.
 When Barrett dies, Jed inherits the house outright and $100,000 worth of Barrett's property—that is, half of $200,000.
 Barrett's daughter inherits the remaining $100,000 share of Barrett's property.

 If you die without a will in South Carolina, your children will receive an "intestate share" of your property.
 The size of each child's share depends on how many children you have and whether or not you are married.
 (See the table above.)

 For children to inherit from you under the laws of intestacy, the state of South Carolina must consider them your children, legally.
 For many families, this is not a confusing issue.
 But it's not always clear.
 Here are some things to keep in mind.

-If you die without a will and don’t have any family, your property will “escheat” into the state’s coffers.
 However, this happens very rarely, because the laws are designed to get your property to anyone who is even remotely related to you.
-For example, your property won't go to the state if you leave a spouse, children, siblings, parents, grandparents, aunts or uncles, great uncles or aunts, nieces or nephews, cousins of any degree, or the children, parents, or siblings of a spouse who dies before you do.
+For example, your property won't go to the state if you leave a spouse, children, siblings, parents, grandparents, aunts or uncles, great uncles or aunts, nieces or nephews, cousins of any degree, or great grandparents.

 Here are a few other things to know about South Carolina's intestacy laws.